Signs of Genital Herpes

 - In women, these blisters can appear on the labia, inside the vagina, groin & thighs, on the buttocks and around the anus

 Through different sexual activities (e.g. oral sex) it is possible to get genital herpes in the mouth, tongue, lips and on other parts of the body.
-However, this type of transmission is quite rare and it is most likely to happen when the virus is very active – i.e. when blisters or sores have appeared or are about to form.
+However, this type of transmission is most likely to happen when the virus is very active – i.e. when blisters or sores have appeared or are about to form.

 Recurrent genital herpes – signs and symptoms

-It is very rare for recurrent outbreaks to cause flu-like symptoms and nausea.
-The most noticeable sign of chronic genital herpes is a tingling or itching sensation you can feel about 12 to 24 hours before the blisters appear.
+In very rare cases, recurrent outbreaks can cause flu-like symptoms and nausea.
+The most noticeable sign of recurrent genital herpes is a tingling or itching sensation you can feel about 12 to 24 hours before blisters appear.
 This is the best time to begin treatment.

 How often can you get herpes outbreaks?